Nothing beats a classic.

 The J-45 also features a rosewood finger board that is inspected carefully by experts and paired by real mother of pearl dot inlays.
 Its neck has rolled edges that are slightly bevelled for every user’s comfortability and great playability.
 Equipped with L.R.
 Baggs Element Active Acoustic Pickup System and an onboard preamp, the J-45 has an improved, robust and lively acoustic sound.

 With its legendary history, it’s like you’ll have a taste of the classic American heritage with the Martin D-28.
-Back in 1931, Martin graced the music industry with its iconic dreadnought that even with a lot of design and build changes, it still retains its quintessential feel and sound..
+Back in 1931, Martin guitars graced the music industry with its iconic dreadnought that even with a lot of design and build changes, it still retains its quintessential feel and sound..
 Tried and tested through time, the Martin D-28 has blessed numerous famous artists like Bob Dylan, Johnny Cash, Elvis Presley, and a lot more.

-At first glance, you’ll notice that the Martin D-28 is not the fanciest-looking guitars, no. However, the D-28 is more than what meets the eye with its Sitka spruce top and solid Indian rosewood back and sides.
+At first glance, you’ll notice that the Martin D-28 may not be one the fanciest-looking guitars, no. However, the D-28 is more than what meets the eye with its Sitka spruce top and solid Indian rosewood back and sides.
 Built to last for a lifetime, the D-28 has all of its parts made from only the highest quality with excellent craftsmanship.
 With its neck having a satin finish and select hardwood material, you’ll be getting a great playability.